Allocations for enrolments for 2024 have been filled. Our waitlist for 2024 is closed.

 Welcome to Millville Children's Centre, a family owned and operated Centre, where the emphasis is learning through play.
 At Millville we believe, ‘it takes a village to raise a child’ and families, educators and children all create this village.
 Our environment encourages children to explore, discover and develop a sense of wonder and awe, cultivate their imaginations, creativity, knowledge, and curiosity by following their own interests and ideas.
 They are supported by a team of warm, nurturing.
 Enthusiastic professionals with a passion for high quality care.
 The learning environment is purposefully designed to reflect a homely, inviting, friendly and secure atmosphere, which creates a strong sense of belonging.
 It is rich with opportunity, experiences, adventure and challenge.
 We offer an indoor and outdoor program where children have a choice of where they would like to play and learn.
 Our outdoor areas centre around providing challenge, interest and sustainability.
 Vegetable gardens, animals, creek beds, water walls, swings, sand, mud, leaves, fruit trees, climbing trees and many nooks, crannies and cubbies form part of our beautiful, natural outdoor environment, We both value and encourage family participation in all aspects of our Centre and aim to work together to provide a warm, caring, supportive and nurturing environment that meets the differing needs of your family.

-Millville Children's Centre is a registered 85 place centre caring for children from birth to school age and offers full time, part time and occasional care.
-We run a 3 Year Old Kindergarten Program and a registered 4 Year Old Kindergarten Program The Centre is open from 7.00 a.m. to 6.00 p.m.
+Millville Children's Centre is a registered 85 place long day care and Kindergarten educating and caring for children from birth to school age.
+We facilitate a registered 3 & 4 Year Old Kindergarten Program with both long and short day sessions available.
+The Centre is open from 6.45a.m. to 6.00 p.m.
 Monday to Friday.

 STATEMENT OF COMMITMENT TO CHILD